trozware/troznet/content/app/time-in-words-for-mac.md

 World Time In Words runs as a menu bar utility app that displays your current time and date in words.
-Optionally, it can be set to display a number of time zones, again in plain English so it is always clear which day is being referred to.
+Optionally, it can be set to display a number of time zones, in plain English so it is always clear which day is being referred to.
 It shows the time in words in your menu bar all the time if you like, and now offers a convenient way to work out what the time will be in other zones at a specified local time.